devopsgroup-io/catapult/README.md

 ### Company ###

-The Company section contains globally used credentials and company information - all of which will be completed during [Setup Catapult](#setup-catapult).
+The exclusive Company entry contains top-level global credentials and company information - all of which will be configured during [Setup Catapult](#setup-catapult).

 * name:
     * `required: true`